juanelas/bigint-crypto-utils/README.md

 <a name="bitLength"></a>

 ## bitLength(a) ⇒ <code>number</code>
-Returns the bitlength of a number
+Returns the bitlength of a number.
+If it is signed it omits the sign. bitLength(-2) = bitLength(2)

 **Kind**: global function
 **Returns**: <code>number</code> - - the bit length